michaelnisi/troubled/data/posts/2018/cloudkit.md

 Merging is app specific, getting your hands dirty, you will find that handling all edge cases, even with just a single truth, in the cloud, can become challenging.
 As soon as you start tinkering with elaborate merge schemes, all is lost.
 At least initially, I recommend implementing a version where iCloud is master that works for most of your use cases.
 Iterate from there.

+#### CloudKit Dashboard

+Zones, records, record types, indexes, subscriptions, subscription types, security roles

+CloudKit lets you add and remove indexes after the fact, which is pretty damn cool.
+Remove indexes for production for a small footprint of your app, during development though, you should at least index recordName as QUERYABLE to be able to query your zones for records.

 #### The network is unreliable

 As with all network programming, when using CloudKit, although conveniently high level, pessimistic error handling, anticipating the worst, is paramount for attaining [fail-safe](https://en.wikipedia.org/wiki/Fail-safe) operations.